The smart city is oriented to its citizens and businesses… and listens to their ideas.

 If you have a suggestion to help make the Brussels-Capital Region a smart city, let us know!Submit your project

-Give your opinion about the strategy and the projects of smartcity.brussels through our polls.For who should a hackathon be organised?
+Give your opinion about the strategy and the projects of smartcity.brussels through our polls.Do you use Brussels SMART apps?

 Well-known speakers, active in Smart City projects every day, shared their vision of intelligent cities at the Brussels Smart City Event with the event’s guests of honour: the citizens of Brussels.
 The event closed with a presentation by the first Brussels Smart City Ambassador, Professor Pieter Ballon.

 The Brussels Smart City Summit brought together Brussels decision-makers and smart city experts, including Boyd Cohen, Michael J. Dixon and Cheryl D. Miller.
 Their challenge: to imagine Brussels as a smart city.